-Douglas A. Yeager Collection, Historical Resources Branch, Marine Corps History Division Illustrating the Joint nature of high mobility, a U.S. Army Boeing Vertol CH-47 Chinook heavy-lift helicopter carries a 105mm howitzer from Battery A, 1st Battalion, 12th Marines, during Operation Robin South, June 1968.
+Douglas A. Yeager Collection, Archives Branch, Marine Corps History Division Illustrating the Joint nature of high mobility, a U.S. Army Boeing Vertol CH-47 Chinook heavy-lift helicopter carries a 105mm howitzer from Battery A, 1st Battalion, 12th Marines, during Operation Robin South, June 1968.
 REFINEMENT OF STRATEGY IN I CORPS The new concept was indeed an adaptation of the U.S. Army's airmobility, but it was not based on tenets absent from Marine doctrine.
 Beginning in the 1940s, the Marine Corps developed what it termed vertical envelopment, an alternative way to ensure assault troop mobility without massing ships off shore.
 For a variety of reasons, from technology to funding, the air assault concept did not fully mature but the assumptions remained.
 In 1968, Marines like Major General Davis saw a correlation between vertical envelopment and airmobility.
-It was also clear to some Marines that fire support bases were akin to inland beachheads and that they gave 3d Marine Division and Task Force Hotel the ability to project combat power when assaulting islands of enemy strength.
-The Joint con- 68 Simmons, "Marine Corps Operations in Vietnam, 1968," 121; and Davis, The Story of Ray Davis, 197-98.
+It was also clear to some Marines that fire support bases were akin to inland beachheads and that they gave 3d Marine Division and Task Force Hotel the ability to project combat power 66 Simmons, "Marine Corps Operations in Vietnam, 1968," 120.